JanHerca/urantiapedia/output/wikijs/en/article/Michelle_Klimesh/Celestial_Ministry_Seen_and_Unseen.md

 Nearly every angelic order sets aside reserves and recorders.
 Many angel orders also have a transport division.
 But beyond these generic functions, celestial ministers seem to be primarily focused on teaching.
 One of many orders of angels that extensively minister to ascendant mortals is described this way:

-> These tertiary seconaphim are the time-savers, space abridgers, error detectors, faithful teachers, and everlasting guideposts—living signs of divine surety—in mercy placed at the crossroads of time, there to guide the feet of anxious pilgrims in moments of great perplexity and spiritual uncertainty. [[UB 28:7.3](/en/The_Urantia_Book/28#p7_3)]
+> These tertiary seconaphim are the time-savers, space abridgers, error detectors, faithful teachers, and everlasting guideposts—living signs of divine surety—in mercy placed at the crossroads of time, there to guide the feet of anxious pilgrims in moments of great perplexity and spiritual uncertainty. <a id="a101_304"></a>[[UB 28:7.3](/en/The_Urantia_Book/28#p7_3)]

 What is it that celestial ministers teach us?
 The list is mind boggling.